ServerMultiverse/.github/README.md

 - profiles
 - lists of servers
 - advertising slots - users can pay to put their server at the top of a list for a month
+- server lists typically have voting capabilities - this is done with votifier https://github.com/nuvotifier/NuVotifier

 A service that calls minecraft servers themselfs for live data